gsi-upm/senpy-plugins-community/README.md

 ## Known issues

--  This plugin uses the pattern library, which means it will only run on python 2.7
+-  This plugin uses the pattern library, which means it will only run on **Python2.7**
 -  Wnaffect and corpora files are not included in the repository, but can be easily added either to the docker image (using a volume) or in a new docker image.
 -  You can download Wordnet 1.6 here: <http://wordnetcode.princeton.edu/1.6/wn16.unix.tar.gz> and extract the dict folder.
 -  The hierarchy and synsets files can be found here: <https://github.com/larsmans/wordnet-domains-sentiwords/tree/master/wn-domains/wn-affect-1.1>